 Have you created a website to announce your wedding?
 With all the free time on your hands, make sure you keep it updated and mass-share it live with family and friends.
 Cross check and double cross check your excel spreadsheet.
 In fact, get good advice or guidance about travel, health and other safety measures of your upcoming nuptials..www.standard.co.uk

 Before you start budgeting for your wedding think about the expense of it all.
 Perhaps you want to play safe and start rethinking about an impromptu wedding.
 It’s a simple way to save cash, you can plan a unique elopement ceremony [minimony] for two.
 Otherwise, cut your wedding guest list.
 So, celebrate your love first and splurge out on a bigger celebration later with family and friends.

 The coronavirus has created hundreds of wedding cancellations and with that comes stress.
 So, keep calm and zen!
 Although, it has shaped our modern life and become a major part of future wedding plans.
 There are plenty of resources to help you learn how to protect your mental health while planning your future nuptials.

 Its a difficult and testing time, right?
 Well, the Coronavirus has impacted all future marriage celebrations.
 On top of that, it has affected the natural human touch of personalised weddings because of the social-distancing regulations, too.
 But, don’t let me burst your bubble get some relief and practical tips at Unconventionalwedding.co.uk.

-What is your opinion about coronavirus weddings?
 Leave your thoughts, questions or comments below.